MiniProfiler/rack-mini-profiler/README.md

 ## Special query strings

-If you include the query string `pp=help` at the end of your request you will see the various option you have.
+If you include the query string `pp=help` at the end of your request you will see the various options available.
 You can use these options to extend or contract the amount of diagnostics rack-mini-profiler gathers.